-Writing the terms of the sequence $(T_n)$ in the analytic form (\ref{Tn}) is useful for comparing it with the terms of $(S_n)$, but disguises the fact that, up to a rescaling of terms with even/odd index, (\ref{s5eds}) coincides with the companion EDS for (\ref{s5seq}), as defined by (\ref{cEDS}) above.
+Writing the terms of the sequence $(T_n)$ in the analytic form (\ref{Tn}) will be useful for comparing it with the terms of $(S_n)$ in the sequel, but disguises the fact that, up to a rescaling of terms with even/odd index, (\ref{s5eds}) coincides with the companion EDS for (\ref{s5seq}), as defined by (\ref{cEDS}) above.
 Indeed, a simpler way to write the terms of (\ref{s5eds}) is as \beq T_n =

 \eeq By virtue of its being the companion EDS of $(S_n)$, rescaled according to the parity of $n$, the sequence $(T_n)$ satisfies many identities that intertwine it with (\ref{s5seq}), as illustrated by the following result.